6. Recognition and Development of Teaching Excellence

 - responding to University and Faculty needs through other modes of engagement, as required.

 6.3.2 Other supporting units, such as Libraries, ITS and Human Resources Office, also offer professional development opportunities in their expert areas.
-For example, the Human Resources Office has organised customized courses for teaching staff to enhance their leadership qualities, management skills and personal effectiveness.
 Moreover, Faculties and departments offer their own programmes for development and support.

 6.3.3 In addition, staff development is facilitated by CPD grants, teaching development and conference grants, professional leave, sabbatical leave, different fellowship and visiting programmes.
 For instance, the Teaching Exchange Fellowship Scheme aims to enhance the scholarship of teaching at the University through sharing of experience and collaborating on teaching and curriculum development initiatives at reputable universities where excellent pedagogical practices or curriculum innovation are being implemented, and facilitating reciprocal visits to the University by academic staff of these institutions.
 The Scheme is a measure also to ensure that the University’s curriculum and pedagogy are benchmarked against international best practice.